thisisraghavkumar/MyLearnings/Readme.md

 1. Lecture 1
 #### PSU CSE 597-8 - Introduction to Deep Neural Networks
 1. Comparison between Stochastic Gradient Descent and SVM as classifiers and Kernel and Kernel approximation for generalisation error
+#### PSU CSE 597-7 - Security Analysis of Emerging Systems
+1. How can we algorithmically detect unexpected states of systems built on Cardano?
 #### SOLID Principles
+1. Notes